chappidiRushi/js-glossary/README.md

 ### Promise
 A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Promises provide a cleaner and more flexible way to work with asynchronous code compared to traditional callback-based approaches.

+### Parameters
+ Variables listed as part of the function definition.

+### prototypal inheritance
+In JavaScript, prototypal inheritance allows objects to inherit properties and methods from other objects.

 ## S